almondheil/almondheil.github.io/source/_posts/2024-07-06-TIL-stopping-dns-leaks-openvpn.md

 ---

-When I tried to install on Fedora, I was getting an error where `update-systemd-resolved` reported that it could not find the `ifconfig` or `ip` commands, which resulted in it failing and saying that the network interface `tun0` did not exist because it was unable to bring it up without the utils being found.
+When I tried to install on Fedora, I was getting an error where update-systemd-resolved reported that it could not find the ifconfig or ip commands, which resulted in it failing and saying that the network interface tun0 did not exist because it was unable to bring it up without the utils being found.

-To fix this, I just had to look back at the install instructions for `update-systemd-resolved`.
-It turned out I just needed to make sure `PATH` was set correctly in each `.ovpn` file, since Fedora installed everything to very different locations (the problematic paths were in `/usr/sbin`).
+To fix this, I just had to look back at the install instructions for update-systemd-resolved.
+It turned out I just needed to make sure PATH was set correctly in each .ovpn file, since Fedora installed everything to very different locations (the problematic paths were in /usr/sbin).

 ```
 setenv PATH /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin